AsombaChinonso/A-Smart-Home-Automation-System-based-on-the-Internet-of-Things-IOT-Concept-Android-Arduino/README.md

 Undergraduate paper and project on "A Smart Home Automation System based on the Internet of Things (IOT) Concept" .
 This project comprises both a Software & Hardware back-end.

 # The software was written
 on the android Opertaing System.
-The android application developed using the MIT App Inventor.
+The android application was developed using the MIT App Inventor.

 # The Hardware backend was designed using
 > 1. The Arduino Uno